CoopGod/CoopGod/README.md

 # Thanks for checking me out!
 ### Overview 🎉
-Software Engineer 🖥️, student at the University of Alberta ✏️, Hummer Enthusiast 💨, avid hiker & outdoorsman 🌲, community volunteer 😊, Black Belt 🥋.
+Software Engineer 🖥️, student at the University of Alberta ✏️, sustainability and ecology nerd 🌻, avid hiker & outdoorsman 🌲, community volunteer 😊, Black Belt 🥋.

 Hardworking and dedicated professional with a strong experience in software engineering, salesmanship, and leadership.
 Skilled in solving complex problems, working collaboratively, and delivering & communicating innovative solutions.
 Strong background knowledge in Earth sciences and sustainability.
 Passionate about sales and business development within the technical space.